MozaikAgency/wp-theme-starter/assets/js/utils/README.md

 As such, utils must always export one or more methods that can optionally be imported and invoked by the other scripts of the app.

+## Why?

+Utils are meant to be composable bits of code.
+Ideally you could make each util into its own npm module.
+You should be able to use them in different parts of your current site and you should even be able to take them with you when you start your next project.

 #### Example:

 ##### Bad Util: